-- If a signal is SD, HD, 3G: - ♦ the Line number is the selected line, including vertical blanking, - ♦ if the signal is interlaced format, the Fields readout is below the Line number, - ♦ the Pic Line number is next to Line; the Pic Line is the active line number, or numbers, selected.
+- ♦ The Line number is the selected line, including vertical blanking, - ♦ If the signal is interlaced format, the Fields readout is below the Line number, - ♦ The Pic Line number is next to Line; the Pic Line is the active line number, or numbers, selected.

-- If a signal is UHD, 4K: - ♦ the Line number is the selected raster line, - ♦ the SDI Line is the selected line including vertical blanking, - ♦ the link number appears below the SDI Line.
+- If a signal is UHD, 4K: - ♦ The Line number is the selected raster line, - ♦ The SDI Line is the selected line including vertical blanking, - ♦ The link number appears below the SDI Line.